 And to add to this, the year I started searching for academic jobs, I learned that every talk is a job talk.
 Personally, when I talk to someone at a conference, I am happiest when it is clear that economics is a way of life for the person I’m talking to rather than “just a job.”

 If you are on the academic job market, therefore, it is helpful to think of almost every conversation as a veritable job interview.
 There is an opportunity in every conversation.

-This can be frustrating—a good scholar is almost certain to zero in on the area of your research where you’re least comfortable and where there are big questions you can’t yet answer.
+Of course, this can be frustrating.
+A good scholar is almost certain to the one area of your research you’re least comfortable with.
+He or she will probably ask you some big questions you can’t yet answer.
 Take this in stride and note that they aren’t trying to make you squirm.
-They’re genuinely curious, and I can virtually assure you that if you get this question at an IHS event, it’s because the person asking wants to help you come up with a good answer to a very important question.
+They’re genuinely curious, and they often want to help you come up with a good answer to a very important question.